arjshah/django-journal/README.md

 # Django Journal App
-This is a simple Django web application that allows a user to view topics of interest and entries per topic.
-Currently, the only way to create topics and entries is via the Django Admin interface.
-I'll be adding new functionality in the future to:
+A django web application that allows a user to view topics of interest and entries per topic.

+Users can:
+- Register
+- Login
+- Create new topic
+- Create entries per topic
-- Allow non-admin users to create topics and entries
+- View and update topic and entries
-- Allow users to create accounts and login
-- Allow users to share topics with other users
+- Logout
+- Admin users can manage data using Django Admin

+I'm using:
+- Django version 4.2.4
+- Bootstrap4

-I used GitHub Copilot while building this application.
-The auto-complete feature was nice, but it made a few mistakes (i.e suggesting incorrect function references) that I had to correct.
+I used GitHub Copilot in building this application.
+The auto-complete feature was nice, but it did make a few incorrect reference calls and syntax errors.

+To run:
+- Clone repository
+- Configur a virtualenv
+- Make sure you have python 3.9+, django 4.2+, and bootstrap4 installed
+- Run on localhost using python manage.py runserver 8000